BAKING WITH BEV: Cherries add sweetness to Valentine's Day treats

 Make Valentine’s Day special by making some cherry-flavored sweets.
-I’ve included recipes for cherry bars, a beverage and a dessert salad.
+I’ve included recipes for a beverage, a dessert salad, cherry bars and a pound bundt cake.

+This bar recipe looks complicated, but only takes about 15 minutes to make.
+You make a simple crust and then add a cherry, coconut filling and frost with a glaze when bars are cooled.

 Cherry Chews